jaydon2020/AGL-Documentation/docs/01_Getting_Started/02_Building_AGL_Image/06_Building_the_AGL_Image/04_Building_for_Supported_Renesas_Boards.md

 the R-Car Gen3 board can be downloaded from: https://www.renesas.com/en-us/solutions/automotive/rcar-demoboard-2.html

-These 2 files from there should be store in your'/home/devel/Downloads' directory.
+These 2 files from there should be stored in your'/home/devel/Downloads' directory.
     R-Car_Gen3_Series_Evaluation_Software_Package_for_Linux-weston8-20200923.zip
     R-Car_Gen3_Series_Evaluation_Software_Package_of_Linux_Drivers-weston8-20200923.zip
 /home/working/workspace_agl_master/build_gen3